MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 - The SDK for partners and developers does not yet include classification and labeling.

-Some of the limitations previously listed are now available with the February release of the new client.
+Many of the limitations previously listed are now available with the February release of the new client.
 For more information, see the [blog post announcement](https://blogs.technet.microsoft.com/enterprisemobility/2017/02/08/azure-information-protection-december-update-moves-to-general-availability/).

 ## Do I need to be a global admin to configure classification and labels?